 5 Things to Do Now If You Are In a Car Accident While Pregnant

 All in all, a mother’s uterus is a pretty safe place for a baby.
-The placenta offers protections from everyday jostling.
-But the type of impact that can occur in an accident when a mother is pregnant can lead to serious complications for a child.
+The placenta offers protection from everyday jostling.
+But the type of impact that can occur in an accident when a mother is pregnant can lead to serious complications for the child and mother alike.

 A car wreck might cause a woman to go into labor early.
-A baby born before the pregnancy’s 37th week is considered premature.
-The baby has not had time to develop fully, causing a number of possible medical issues.
+A baby born before the pregnancy’s 37th week is considered premature and may not be fully developed.
+This alone can result in a low birth weight and a number of medical issues.

-If the mother is seriously hurt, the baby could sustain life-threatening internal injuries, such as perforated organs, internal bleeding, or head trauma similar to “shaken baby syndrome.”
+If the mother is seriously hurt, the baby could sustain life-threatening injuries too.
+Internal injuries such as perforated organs or internal bleeding may occur.
+There have been cases when a serious car accident while pregnant caused brain damage to a fetus.
+Even a sudden stop in a car while pregnant can result in head trauma similar to “shaken baby syndrome.”

-If a crash introduces foreign bodies, such as glass, into the womb, the unborn baby can develop an infection.
-If it isn’t detected, the infection can get into the bloodstream, causing a dangerous condition called septic shock.
+The impact of a serious crash often introduces foreign bodies such as glass or metal into the mother’s body.
+If these enter the womb, the unborn baby could develop an infection.
+If left undetected and untreated, the infection can eventually get into the bloodstream, causing a dangerous condition called septic shock.

-The placenta carries blood to the fetus.
-Placental abruption happens when it detaches from the uterus, depriving the baby of oxygen and nutrients.
-It can cause the mother to go into early labor or miscarry.
+The placenta carries blood and nutrients to the fetus.
+Placental abruption happens when the placenta tears and detaches from the uterus.
+This is very serious as the oxygen supply can be cut off from the baby.
+Often the mother will go into early labor.
+There is also a chance she will miscarry.

-An extremely violent impact during a car crash can result in shock, extreme blood loss, or organ failure.
-An expectant mother experiencing this type of trauma to her body may suffer a miscarriage.
+An extremely violent impact during a car crash can result in shock, extreme blood loss, or organ failure for the mother or baby.
+Unfortunately, the baby may not survive.
+An expectant mother experiencing this type of trauma to her body may suffer a miscarriage (loss of a baby before the 20th week of pregnancy) or stillbirth (loss after the 20th-week mark.)

 Protecting Your Child’s Future

-Injuries your baby might sustain as a result of a car accident while you are pregnant could be life-altering for both of you, especially if they are not detected and treated right away.
-Your baby could suffer from chronic conditions that will require medical care for years, if not the rest of his or her life.
+Injuries sustained as a result of a car accident during pregnancy can be life-altering for both the mother and the baby.
+A fetus is completely vulnerable and can suffer from injuries in the womb that lead to chronic conditions that will require medical care for years, if not for the rest of his or her life.

 1. Call Local Police